dotnet/docs-maui/docs/migration/renderer-to-handler.md

 > [!IMPORTANT]
 > The `DisconnectHandler` method is intentionally not invoked by .NET MAUI.
 Instead, you must invoke it yourself from a suitable location in your app's lifecycle.
 For more information, see [Native view cleanup](#native-view-cleanup).

 Each platform handler should also implement the Actions that are defined in the mapper dictionaries.
 In addition, each platform handler should also provide code, as required, to implement the functionality of the cross-platform control on the platform.
-Alternatively, this can be provided by an additional type, which is the approach adopted here.
+Alternatively, for more complex controls this can be provided by an additional type.

 The following example shows the `CustomEntryHandler` implementation on Android: